gomoob/grunt-phpdocumentor/README.md

 ### 0.3.1

+ * Now the unit tests of the `develop` branch are executed on the GoMoob continuous integration server each time the source code is updated on this branch
  * Now the plugin inspects `[Exception]` in the phpDocumentor output to know if a phpDocumentor exception has been encountered and make the Grunt task fail
  * Add the build with grunt badge to the README.MD file